oak-security/cosmwasm-security-dojo/challenges/01-storewhat/EXPLANATION.md

 ## A Quick Look at the Issue

 The issue lies in the `try_borrow` function of the contract.
-This funciton calculates the amount a user can borrow and sends the funds to the user.
+This function calculates the amount a user can borrow and sends the funds to the user.
 But it misses a crucial step: updating the user's borrow amount in the contract's storage.

 ```rust
 pub fn try_borrow(